neos/neos-development-collection/.github/CONTRIBUTING.md

 ## Test

-Your are an end user, enthusiast developer and you have some hours to help the community, let's see how you can setup Neos, test the product and report issue to the community.
+Your are an end user, enthusiast developer and you have some hours to help the community?
+Let's see how you can setup Neos, test the product and report issue to the community.

 ### Our stack